andreafra/ppl/README.md

 You can download [DrRacket](https://download.racket-lang.org/) to run the code in the examples yourself!

-A primer on Racket (the slides you've briefly seen during the exercises) are [here](slides/Racket-intro.pdf).
+A primer on Racket (the slides you've briefly seen during the exercises) is [here](slides/Racket-intro.pdf).

 Don't forget to check the 'extras' files for additional examples or stuff I might have forgot to mention in last class.
 Don't worry, we'll get back on those topics the next time.